bernhard-r-schubert/generate-email/README.md

 # generate-email
-Generate e-mails from funding masterlist using e-check data
+Generate e-mails from funding masterlist using e-check data using two functions